ataribaby42/DayzPostApoWeather/README.md

 ### INSTALLATION AND SETUP
 This is only for server.
 Client doesn't need it.
 Use -servermod=@PostApoWeather command line parameter for your server.

+As discovered by morph75rus, seems full server wipe (delete mission storage_1 folder) is needed in case there is no rain at all during bad or storm weather.

 At server side open your mission Init.c and find void main().
 Put following code instead of original weather init.

 ```